 Medical and surgical treatment for a population struggling with humanitarian crises and the legacy of decades of war.

 Start of activities

-For over 40 years, Afghanistan has been devastated by a conflict that has killed over one million people, left hundreds of thousands wounded and disabled, and created over four million refugees.
+For over 40 years, Afghanistan has been devastated by instability and conflict that has killed over one million people, left hundreds of thousands wounded and disabled, and created over four million refugees.
 The war that began in October 2001 continues to injure, kill and destroy.
 The legacy of previous wars continue to remain: anti-personnel mines and unexploded ordinance continue to wound children and adults, overwhelmingly civilians.

-In some cases, fighting has taken place near our hospitals, forcing us to move our patients to more protected areas and to distribute leaflets requesting that warring parties respect our facilities and ensure their safety.
-Despite this, our hospitals have never stopped being operational and continue to be a point of reference for the local population.
-We are offering free, high-quality care to the victims of the conflict, as we have always done.
+Despite the challenges, our hospitals have never stopped being operational and continue to be a point of reference for the local population.
+We are offering free, high-quality care, as we have always done.